Projects Recently Completed or In Progress by Accessible Design For The Blind

 Completed 1997 - View report: Remote Infrared Audible Signage

-Relevant Work Completed or in Progress by Principals in Accessible Design for the Blind
+Relevant Work Completed by Principals in Accessible Design for the Blind

 Engineering Approaches to Low Vision Rehabilitation

-Dr. Bentzen is participating on this project, funded by the National Institute of Health, National Eye Institute, through a subcontract to Boston College from Schepens Eye Research Institute, Dr. Eli Peli, principal investigator.
-Dr. Bentzen is examining the effect of various types of visual field enhancement technologies on the real-world travel of persons with hemianopia or retinitis pigmentosa.
-The ability to negotiate in the crowded, busy environment of a mall is being evaluated, effects on cognitive mapping are being examined, and the ability of participants to judge gaps in traffic at a complex intersection are being investigated by comparison with judgements of a person having unimpaired vision.
+Dr. Bentzen participated on this project, funded by the National Institute of Health, National Eye Institute, through a subcontract to Boston College from Schepens Eye Research Institute, Dr. Eli Peli, principal investigator.
+Dr. Bentzen examined the effect of various types of visual field enhancement technologies on the real-world travel of persons with hemianopia or retinitis pigmentosa.
+The ability of research participants to negotiate in the crowded, busy environment of a mall, their ability to judge gaps in traffic at a complex intersection, and the effects of visual enhancement technologies on cognitive mapping were investigated.

 Accessible Pedestrian Signals: Curriculum Development

-Ms. Barlow and Ms. Bentzen are members of the project team for this project funded by Project ACTION to Western Michigan University.
-This project will develop a series of curriculum modules on Accessible Pedestrian Signals (APS) and conduct two national conferences on the topic.
-The goal of the project is to provide information to O&M specialists, dog guide instructors, travel instructors, traffic engineers and planners, as well as people with disabilities through the development of training modules.
-The curriculum will be piloted at two conferences in the Summer of 2003, one on the west coast, and one on the east coast of the U.S. The conferences will include hands-on experience with APS, simulation activities during street crossings, videos of APS crossings, case studies, small group problem-solving sessions, and use of a participant workbook.
-It is planned that each conference will have equal numbers of mobility practitioners and traffic engineers as well as participation from people with disabilities.
+Ms. Barlow and Ms. Bentzen were members of the project team for this project funded by Project ACTION to Western Michigan University which developed a series of curriculum modules on Accessible Pedestrian Signals (APS) and conducted two national conferences on the topic.
+The goal of the project was to provide information to O&M specialists, dog guide instructors, travel instructors, traffic engineers and planners, as well as people with disabilities, through the development of training modules.
+The curriculum was piloted at two conferences and included hands-on experience with APS, simulation activities during street crossings, videos of APS crossings, case studies, small group problem-solving sessions, and use of a participant workbook.
+Course was made available through NHI.

 Addressing Barriers to Blind Pedestrians at Signalized Intersections